This post was originally written in 2018 when I landed my first remote job. I decided to rewrite most of it, with the covid19 situation in mind.

 Succinctly, my reasons for deciding to go with this lifestyle were:

-Getting back these ~10 hours per week of contemplating life in the subway is pretty sweet.
-Believe me, when there are strikes or heavy rain my morning tea tastes a bit better.
+I wouldn't lie if this isn't the biggest factor.
+Getting back these ~6 hours per week of contemplating life in the subway is pretty sweet.
+Believe me, when there are strikes or heavy rain, my morning coffee tastes a bit better.

 Having a healthier diet